Latest Study Compares Major Pleural Mesothelioma SurgeriesResearch & Clinical Trials

 Study results were in contrast to the growing belief among thoracic oncologists today that the EPP surgery should rarely be used because it is aggressive and has the potential for debilitating side effects.

-Mesothelioma, a rare cancer caused by a long-before exposure to asbestos, typically starts in the thin lining around the lungs and metastasizes throughout the thoracic cavity.
+Mesothelioma, a rare cancer caused by a long-before exposure to asbestos fibers, typically starts in the thin lining around the lungs and metastasizes throughout the thoracic cavity.

 The P/D surgery, which is more detailed and precise but less life-altering than the EPP, removes the lining around the lung and all visible tumor cells throughout the thoracic cavity.
 Surgery can last as long as 10 hours.